95 Results

 • Heat Treating

-Get a 10% discount by registering for a public session of this course along with our Nadcap Audit Preparation eLearning.
-This Nadcap Audit Criteria Review course is also available as private training, where you can similarly bundle it with our Nadcap Audit Preparation eLearning.
-Contact PRI Training to find out more.
-Nadcap Audit Criteria Review: Electronics AC7120 Printed Board Assembly provides a complete overview of Nadcap requirements related to the Electronics AC7120 audit, with a focus on technical aspects.
-Topics include an introduction to Nadcap and Nadcap audits; top nonconformances (NCRs); NCR categories and groupings; NCR reports; the AC7120 Audit Criteria, slash sheets and supplemental Audit Criteria; and current requirements and interpretations from the task group.
-Also covered are audit preparation and audit procedures.
-Learning Objectives By the end of this training, you will be able to: Explain the structure and format of a Nadcap Electronics audit.
-Demonstrate an understanding of the AC7120 Audit Criteria, slash sheets and supplemental Audit Criteria used during an Electronics audit.
-Review common findings and provide examples of how to meet the audit requirements.
-Who Should Attend Any person new to or currently involved with Nadcap Electronics AC7120 audits will benefit from this course.
+Nadcap and Quality for Manufacturing Engineering explains the quality functions required by AS/EN/JISQ 9100 and Nadcap and the other quality functions related to manufacturing engineers.
+The course provides overviews of aerospace quality, Nadcap, contract review, and outsourcing.
+Also covered are internal and Nadcap audit preparation, Root Cause Corrective Action (RCCA), failure modes and effects analysis (FMEA), and problem-solving tools.
+Learning Objectives By the end of this training, you will be able to: Explain the functions related to manufacturing engineers required by a high-profile quality environment.
+Relate the functions related to manufacturing engineers to the work environment.
+Write or rewrite internal procedures for the various quality functions and/or processes related to manufacturing engineers.
+Who Should Attend Any person new to or currently involved with manufacturing engineering will benefit from this course.
 Course Delivery Courses are created by industry-specific subject matter experts.
 PRI instructors have years of industry and auditing experience with an established background in the subjects they teach.
 In Person Instructor Led Courses are taught on site by well-qualified, experienced PRI instructors.
 Virtual Instructor Led Online training sessions are taught live by PRI instructors.
 This course has been developed and delivered by the Performance Review Institute (PRI) are pre-qualified by Probitas Authentication as meeting the AS9104/3A Continuing Professional Development requirements for AS9100, AS9110, and AS9120 auditor re-authentication.

 • Heat Treating

-Get a 10% discount by registering for a public session of this course along with our Nadcap Audit Preparation eLearning.
-This Nadcap Audit Criteria Review course is also available as private training, where you can similarly bundle it with our Nadcap Audit Preparation eLearning.
-Contact PRI Training to find out more.
-Nadcap Audit Criteria Review: Electronics provides a complete overview of Nadcap requirements related to the Electronics audit, with a focus on technical aspects.
-Topics include an introduction to Nadcap and Nadcap audits; top nonconformances (NCRs); NCR categories and groupings; NCR reports; the AC7119, AC7120, and AC7121 Audit Criteria, slash sheets and supplemental Audit Criteria; and current requirements and interpretations from the task group.
-Also covered are audit preparation and audit procedures.
-Learning Objectives By the end of this training, you will be able to: Explain the structure and format of a Nadcap Electronics audit.
-Demonstrate an understanding of the AC7119, AC7120, and AC7121 Audit Criteria, slash sheets and supplemental Audit Criteria used during an Electronics audit.
-Review common findings and provide examples of how to meet the audit requirements.
-Who Should Attend Any person new to or currently involved with Nadcap Electronics audits will benefit from this course.
+Effective Aerospace Outsourcing examines quality system requirements for the planning and control of outsourcing and work transfer.
+Topics include an overview of outsourcing and criteria, work transfer and scope, planning a systematic approach, quality systems requirements, supplier selection, commercial terms, customer requirements, risk management, process validation, and verification criteria.
+Learning Objectives By the end of this training, you will be able to: Describe quality standards for outsourcing and work transfer.
+Describe factors involved in outsourcing and work transfer.
+Plan a systematic approach for control of outsourcing and work transfer.
+Describe how to implement monitoring and continual improvement.
+Who Should Attend Any person who is involved or associated with quality assurance and control, vendor compliance, purchasing, or production planning will benefit from this course.
 Course Delivery Courses are created by industry-specific subject matter experts.
 PRI instructors have years of industry and auditing experience with an established background in the subjects they teach.
 In Person Instructor Led Courses are taught on site by well-qualified, experienced PRI instructors.
 Virtual Instructor Led Online training sessions are taught live by PRI instructors.
 This course has been developed and delivered by the Performance Review Institute (PRI) are pre-qualified by Probitas Authentication as meeting the AS9104/3A Continuing Professional Development requirements for AS9100, AS9110, and AS9120 auditor re-authentication.

 • Non-Destructive Testing